 The launch of services for security and risk management in critical infrastructure marked the beginning of a strategic partnership with a Swedish energy company.
 The partnership encompassed the development and testing of a monitoring service for supervisory control and data acquisition (SCADA) systems in energy distribution.

-Sectra’s radiology module for enterprise imaging, Sectra PACS, has won the prestigious customer satisfaction award Best in KLAS.
-It has been ranked number one by healthcare providers for the ninth consecutive year in the US, third consecutive year in Canada, and for a first-time in Asia/Oceania.
-Additionally, Sectra was this year ranked #2 both in Europe and in the category Digital Pathology (non-US).
+Sectra’s radiology module for enterprise imaging, Sectra PACS, has again won the prestigious customer satisfaction award Best in KLAS.
+It has been ranked #1 by healthcare providers for ten consecutive years in the US, four consecutive years in Canada, and two consecutive years in Asia/Oceania.
+Additionally, Sectra is ranked #2 in Global PACS (Europe) and Digital Pathology (non-US).
 The attention we have received for customer satisfaction has boosted our growth in the Imaging IT Solutions operating area.